 In any instance where a branch closing may adversely impact a community, the Department will work with community members and the bank to encourage dialogue between the two parties.
 The Department encourages the public to comment on a proposed closing.

 Many community leaders have a subscription to the Department’s Weekly Bulletin, which publishes all notices.
-Please forward your comments regarding branch closings to us via email or by mail to: Financial Fraud & Consumer Protection Division, New York State Department of Financial Services, Office of the General Counsel, 1 State Street, New York, New York 10004 or by email to [email protected].
+You may forward your comments regarding branch closings to New York State Department of Financial Services, Office of the General Counsel, 1 State Street, New York, New York 10004 or by email to [email protected].

 Q: Does a Bank’s record of opening or closing bank branches affect its CRA rating?

 A bank’s record of opening and closing branches is one element of the "Service Test," which assesses an institution’s record of providing retail and community development services in its community.
 The Department reviews not only a branch closing in low or moderate income census tracts during the examination period, but also reviews branch closings in middle and upper income tracts that are adjacent to and presumably serve low or moderate income tracts.